 Biography

-Tom graduated from Keele in 2006 (B.Sc) with a dual honours degree in Criminology and Psychology.
-He stayed on at Keele to complete an M.Res in Social Science Research Methods the following year.
-Tom then spent 5 years working in research roles within the public sector (Office for National Statistics), private sector, and also the voluntary sector.
+Tom graduated from Keele University in 2006 with a dual honours BSc degree in Criminology and Psychology, he then completed an MRes in Social Science Research Methods at Keele.
+Following several years working in research roles within the public (Office for National Statistics), private, and charity sector, Tom returned to Keele in 2012 to complete an Acorn PhD Studentship.
+His thesis explored experiences of chronic pain among rural dwelling older adults.

-Tom returned to Keele in 2012 having been accepted for an Acorn Studentship.
-His PhD thesis explored lived experiences of chronic pain among rural dwelling older adults to identify factors to support ageing well.
-Tom is now a post-doctoral Research Associate in mental health at the Research Institute for Primary Care and Health Sciences.
-He is a key member of the Mental Health Research Programme and works to deliver a joint research strategy shared between Keele University and Midlands Partnership NHS Foundation Trust.
+Tom is now a post-doctoral Senior Lecturer in Mental Health and Wellbeing within the School of Medicine.
+He is a senior member of the Mental Health and Wellbeing Faculty Research Theme and works to deliver a joint research strategy between Keele University and Midlands Partnership University NHS Foundation Trust.

 Research and scholarship